pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/_index.md

 ## New Project Wizard

-The [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard) allows anyone in your organization to pick a template they want to install, and walk through configuring the deployment of that template.
-There is support for configuring [Pulumi Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard) automatically, so that the template can be deployed without needing the Pulumi CLI locally, or any other CI/CD configuration.
-Just a few clicks and you have deployed your infrastructure.
+The [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard) allows anyone in your organization to pick a template they want to install and walk through configuring the deployment of that template.
+There is support for configuring [Pulumi Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard) automatically so that the template can be deployed without needing the Pulumi CLI locally or any other CI/CD configuration.
+Just a few clicks, and you have deployed your infrastructure.

 ## Pulumi Backstage Plugin

 [Backstage](https://backstage.io) is an open-source framework for building developer portals.
-Using the [Pulumi Backstage Plugin](/docs/pulumi-cloud/developer-portals/backstage) you can create new Pulumi projects from your Organization Templates, and you can run previews, updates, or execure [Pulumi Deployments](/docs/pulumi-cloud/deployments) directly from your Backstage instance.
+Using the [Pulumi Backstage Plugin](/docs/pulumi-cloud/developer-portals/backstage) you can create new Pulumi projects from your Organization Templates, and you can run previews, updates, or execute [Pulumi Deployments](/docs/pulumi-cloud/deployments) directly from your Backstage instance.